smdz-studios/docs-smdz-studio/scripts/app-emergency-alerts.md

     - Check for DB errors in console.

 14. **Delete alert command doesn’t work**
-    - Ensure your group is in `Config.AdminCommandPermissions`.
+    - Ensure your group is in `Config.AdminCommandPermissions.Groups`, your ACE is in `Config.AdminCommandPermissions.Aces`, or your ACE group is in `Config.AdminCommandPermissions.AceGroups`.
     - Use `/deletealert [ID]`.

 15. **Item usage does nothing**